100mslive/100ms-docs/common/adaptive-bitrate.md

     - **JavaScript**: The `useVideo` hook in the 100ms React SDK auto-selects the appropriate video quality layer.
     - **iOS**: `HMSVideoView` can auto-select video quality layer.
     - **Android**: `HMSVideoView` ([see docs](/android/v2/migrations/surfaceview-migration)) can auto-select video quality layer.
 - Based on network quality: ABR will work alongside subscribe degradation and auto-downgrade video quality for peers.
-This is _coming soon_.

 ## ABR in live streaming